elastic/kibana/x-pack/test/api_integration/deployment_agnostic/README.md

 **Design**: The test design is clean and does not require additional logic to execute in either stateful or serverless environments.

-Deployment-agnostic test should be loaded in stateful and at least 1 serverless FTR config files.
+A deployment-agnostic test should be loaded in stateful and at least 1 serverless FTR config files.

 ## Tests Design Requirements
 A deployment-agnostic test is contained within a single test file and always utilizes the [DeploymentAgnosticFtrProviderContext](https://github.com/elastic/kibana/blob/main/x-pack/test/api_integration/deployment_agnostic/ftr_provider_context.d.ts) to load compatible FTR services.
 A compatible FTR service must support: